Toxocious/toxocious.github.io/public/blog/moving-from-jekyll-to-react/moving-from-jekyll-to-react.md

 This is where I had some issues; the code just.. didn't work., and running `bundle exec jekyll serve` would serve me errors that were typically quite vague, and usually useless.

-The solution that I ended up doing after painstakingly debugging and looking through the code that was used to render the list of blog blog, was to add the following things to my `_config.yml` file:
+The solution that I ended up doing after painstakingly debugging and looking through the code that was used to render the list of blog post, was to add the following things to my `_config.yml` file:

 ```yml
 # Updated defaults